-- Goal 1.
-End poverty in all its forms everywhere - Goal 2.
-End hunger, achieve food security and improved nutrition and promote sustainable agriculture - Goal 3.
-Ensure healthy lives and promote well-being for all at all ages - Goal 4.
-Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all - Goal 5.
-Achieve gender equality and empower all women and girls - Goal 6.
-Ensure availability and sustainable management of water and sanitation for all - Goal 7.
-Ensure access to affordable, reliable, sustainable and modern energy for all - Goal 8.
-Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all - Goal 9.
-Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation - Goal 10.
-Reduce inequality within and among countries - Goal 11.
-Make cities and human settlements inclusive, safe, resilient and sustainable - Goal 12.
-Ensure sustainable consumption and production patterns - Goal 13.
-Take urgent action to combat climate change and its impacts - Goal 14.
-Conserve and sustainably use the oceans, seas and marine resources for sustainable development - Goal 15.
-Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss - Goal 16.
-Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels - Goal 17.
-Strengthen the means of implementation and revitalize the global partnership for sustainable development
+- Goal 1 End poverty in all its forms everywhere. - Goal 2 End hunger, achieve food security and improved nutrition and promote sustainable agriculture. - Goal 3 Ensure healthy lives and promote well-being for all at all ages. - Goal 4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all. - Goal 5 Achieve gender equality and empower all women and girls. - Goal 6 Ensure availability and sustainable management of water and sanitation for all. - Goal 7 Ensure access to affordable, reliable, sustainable and modern energy for all - Goal 8 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all. - Goal 9 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation. - Goal 10 Reduce inequality within and among Countries. - Goal 11 Make cities and human settlements inclusive, safe, resilient and sustainable. - Goal 12 Ensure sustainable consumption and production patterns. - Goal 13 Take urgent action to combat climate change and its impacts. - Goal 14 Preserve oceans, seas and marine resources for sustainable development. - Goal 15 Protect, restore and promote sustainable use of terrestrial ecosystems (manage forests, combat desertification, halt and reverse land degradation and stop biodiversity loss). - Goal 16 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels. - Goal 17 Strengthen the means of implementation and revitalize the global partnership for sustainable development